-- Patients to be taken to nearest hospital:

-- Unstable airway

-- Trauma arrest, no pulse or respirations

-- Drowning; near drowning; strangulation; burns; electromagnetic, chemical, or radiation exposure; heat or cold injury or illness; and asphyxia are considered trauma and these patients should be transported to a Trauma Center.

-- List in the EMS run report which of the State Trauma Triage Criteria the patient met.
+- Patients to be taken to the nearest hospital: - Unstable airway - o Blunt trauma arrest within 5 minutes or penetrating trauma arrest within 15 minutes of hospital - Drowning; near drowning; strangulation; burns; electromagnetic, chemical, or radiation exposure; heat or cold injury or illness; and asphyxia are considered trauma and these patients should be transported to a Trauma Center. - List in the EMS run report which of the State Trauma Triage Criteria the patient met.